zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS student guide - OSS PaaS and DevOps.md

 2. Describe the scalability, high-availability and performance options that are open to Best For Your Organics Company with the PaaS solution you proposed above.

 3. What options does the customer have for a Docker image registry?
-Which option you would recommend?
+Which options would you recommend?

 *Database migration*